-Clock drift data file (ASCII) for each satellite, xx satellite number Located in the directory \${DIR_NAVIGATION}/tbus_db or orb_elem.
+Clock drift data file (ASCII) for each satellite, xx satellite number

+Located in the directory \${DIR_NAVIGATION}/tbus_db or orb_elem.

 The first line (header line) contains the NOAA name of the satellite.

 The second line has the name of the fieldspresent in the following lines.

-Each data line contains : an identification code (cerr, last, next, rate and plus bias for NOAA16), the date in CNES Julian days (day 0=01/01/50 00h), the value of cerr or last (in seconds) or rate (in ms/day) or bias (in seconds).
+Each data line contains: an identification code (cerr, last, next, rate and plus bias for NOAA16), the date in CNES Julian days (day 0=01/01/50 00h), the value of cerr or last (in seconds) or rate (in ms/day) or bias (in seconds).

 More details are given in clockerror.5.

+Named thusing.log

-Sequential file in ASCII text .
-Named tbusing.log The commands "print", "write(,)" and the calls to subroutines ml_wt.. write into it.
+The commands "print", "write(,)" and the calls to subroutines ml_wt.. write into it.